noblethrasher/C-/readme.md

 4. Most properties and functions should return `IEnumerable<T>` rather than `T`.
 5. Most work should be in the constructors.
 6. Classes should have one public function but may have many public properties.
 7. Public functions should have exactly one formal parameter.
+If such functions require multiple paramters, they should do so by specifying that a single formal parameter must implement an interface.